Last verified: 17 days ago

 Red Flags to Watch For

-- Not safe for infants under 12 months due to risk of botulism — this is a well-established safety concern
+- Raw honey should not be given to infants under 12 months due to botulism risk — none of the provided studies address this but it is a known safety concern

 Products Containing Honey